-The Offerer or Answerer MAY include an "a=end-of-candidates" attribute in case candidate discovery has ended and no further candidates are to be trickled.
-The Offerer or Answerer MUST provide the "a=end-of-candidates" attribute together with the "a=ice-ufrag" and "a=ice-pwd" attributes of the current ICE generation as required by [RFCYYY2].
+The Offerer or Answerer MAY include an "end-of-candidates" attribute in case candidate discovery has ended and no further candidates are to be trickled.
+The Offerer or Answerer MUST provide the "end-of-candidates" attribute together with the "ice-ufrag" and "ice-pwd" attributes of the current ICE generation as required by [RFC8838].
 When included at the session level, this indication applies to the whole session; when included at the media level, the indication applies only to the corresponding media description.

-Receipt of an "a=end-of-candidates" attribute at an Offerer or Answerer -- with the "a=ice-ufrag" and "a=ice-pwd" attributes matching the current ICE generation -- indicates that the gathering of candidates has ended at the peer, for either the session or only the corresponding media description as specified above.
-The receiving agent forwards an end-of-candidates indication to the ICE Agent, which in turn acts as specified in [RFCYYY2].
+Receipt of an "end-of-candidates" attribute at an Offerer or Answerer -- with the "ice-ufrag" and "ice-pwd" attributes matching the current ICE generation -- indicates that the gathering of candidates has ended at the peer, for either the session or only the corresponding media description as specified above.
+The receiving agent forwards an end-of-candidates indication to the ICE Agent, which in turn acts as specified in [RFC8838].

-9. Content Type 'application/trickle-ice-sdpfrag'
+9. Content Type "application/trickle-ice-sdpfrag"